No-Reference Point Cloud Quality Assessment via Domain Adaptation: Experiment

 \textbf{LIVE.} The LIVE includes 29 reference images, and five different distortions are injected: JPEG, JPEG2000, additive white Gaussian noise, Gaussian blur, and Rayleigh fast-fading channel distortion.
 In all, there are 982 distorted natural images.

 \textbf{SJTU-PCQA.} The SJTU-PCQA includes 8 reference point clouds.
-Each native point cloud sample is augmented with seven different types of impairments under six levels, including four individual distortions, Octree-based compression, Color noise, Geometry Gaussian noise, Downsampling, and three superimposed distortions, such as Downsampling and Color noise , Downsampling and Geometry Gaussian noise, Color noise and Geometry Gaussian noise.
+Each native point cloud sample is augmented with seven different types of impairments under six levels, including four individual distortions and three superimposed distortions.
 In all, there are 336 distorted point cloud samples.

-\textbf{WPC2.0.} There are 20 reference point cloud samples in WPC2.0, and four distortion types are considered, including Downsampling (60 degraded samples), Gaussian white noise (180 degraded samples), V-PCC (240 degraded samples), and G-PCC (180 degraded samples).
+\textbf{WPC} There are 20 reference point cloud samples in WPC, and four distortion types are considered, including Downsampling (60 degraded samples), Gaussian white noise (180 degraded samples), G-PCC (240 degraded samples), and V-PCC (180 degraded samples).
 In all, there are 660 distorted samples.